cuttlesoft/flask-echo-server/README.md

     <img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg">
 </a>

-A simple Flask application that can be used to log and return HTTP requests.
-Useful for debugging API calls to third-party APIs or developing applications locally when you don't want to call real API endpoints.
+A simple Flask application that can be used to test HTTP calls.
+It simply logs out the request and request data then returns an object with the request information.
+Useful for debugging HTTP calls to third-party APIs by making the same calls to this server or developing applications locally when you don't want to call real API endpoints.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites